What is the Naval Service Recruiting Test (NSRT)?

 - Mechanical comprehension (10 minutes)

-After your test, you will be told whether you passed or failed on the day, and what the next stage looks like for you.
-If you did not score the required mark, you may be offered alternative roles or pathways, however if you do have to retake, you may have to wait up to a year for another opportunity.
+After the test, you will be told whether you passed or failed on the day, and what the next stage in the application process looks like for you.
+If you did not score the required mark, you may be offered alternative roles or pathways.
+If you do have to retake it, you may have to wait up to a year for another opportunity.

-For more information on the Royal Navy Reasoning test, check out our full page.
+For more information on the Royal Navy Reasoning test and to access practice tests, check out our full page.

-Click here to find out more about the Royal Navy Verbal Ability test.
+Click here to find out sample test questions and more details about the Royal Navy Verbal Ability test.

-The numeracy test measures your dexterity with numerical information, including your speed and accuracy when making calculations.
+The numeracy test measures your dexterity with numerical information, including your speed, mathematical skills, and accuracy when making calculations.
 Some of the key skills you will be tested on include:

 - Addition